Plastic materials

 It is the most used plastic after Polyethylene.

-It is used for food packaging, transparent sheets, fabrics, etc.
+It is used to make food packaging, transparent sheets, fabrics, etc.

 Polystyrene (PS)